Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/tutorial/1_Software_installation.rst

     $ sudo python setup.py

-This program will automatically install the rpi_ws281x, PyQt5 library, etc. Please reboot the Raspberry Pi after the installation is completed, as shown below.
+This program will automatically install the rpi_ws281x, PyQt5 library, etc. Please :combo:`blue font-bolder:reboot` the Raspberry Pi after the installation is completed, as shown below.

 If it is your first time to run the script, it will ask you to input the camera type.
 At this point, input the content according to the camera you have.
 (The one included in this kit is of the type ov5647).